Add an Endorsement

 Courses are offered at times and in formats convenient to individuals working in schools, including remote and hybrid formats scheduled over evenings and weekends.
 All courses are offered through our partner, Vermont State University.

-Application and Program Requirements
+Program Requirements

 To earn the health educator endorsement, candidates must: